About

 Understanding the graphical summaries

-Explanatory notes are provided for each graph, accessed by clicking on the graph title.
+Explanatory notes are provided for each graph, accessed by clicking on the "i" icon in the graph title.
 These notes include important warnings that the user should be aware of when interpreting the summaries.

-The data summarised in Fisheries of New Zealand are primarily statutory data collected by the Ministry for Primary Industries.
-Trident Systems has access to these data under a confidentiality agreement which restricts how these data may be reported.
-Fisheries of New Zealand seeks to adhere to these restrictions and, as a result, some catch and catch rate information is censored (blacked out) in the Fisheries of New Zealand data summaries.
+Fisheries of New Zealand summarises statutory data collected by the Ministry for Primary Industries (MPI).
+Fisheries of New Zealand seeks to adhere to MPI guidelines for the use and publication of these data.
+As a result, some catch and catch rate information is censored (blacked out) in the Fisheries of New Zealand data summaries.
 This occurs where an insufficient number of vessels and/or permit holders are represented in a particular calculation.
 Please provide feedback if you have concerns about data confidentiality and privacy in Fisheries of New Zealand.

 Citation